maurges/every-rust-gui-library/notes.md

 Played around with the text field, it doesn't support ctrl+backspace, but supports ctrl-movement at least.
 Some other behaviours are weird.
 I wonder how it works on mac.

+And now, a giant question: how do I do sizes and layouts?
+A really fucking important thing the tutorial didn't touch on at all.
+It just used default sizes and rows and columns.
+This is not nearly enough!
+How do I center a div inside a div??
+From searching through the docs, it seems for sizes I use Size default widget wrapper.
+For centering there are options of Flex widget it seems.
+Though in examples flex is not declared explicitly, so I wonder how it works.
+Does Column inherit flex properties somehow?
+Yes it does, Column and Row are just aliases for Flex.
+Ughhh no, doesn't fucking work.
+What?
+Is it because it's sized to the size of its child and not its parent?
+This is the second sane option.
+How do I fucking make it occupy the whole window?

+Really failing to resize anything.
+Width and height are not summoning some default widget wrapper, and Size is not a widget I can create, so I'm stumped.

+Ah-hah, it seems I found it!
+Container is a widget with fixed size for its child.
+But!
+Size is a fixed property, I can't set it from a pipe.
+Are you fucking kidding me, qml didn't teach you anything.
+I need to add another test: how easy is it to create a red rectangle, whose width you control by a scrollbar.

+Looking through all widgets right now in hopes of finding FillWidth or something.
+Why do H1-H6 even exist?
+Can't I just set font size for a label?
+Because it doesn't have that?
+What's the big problem with sizes in this library, oh my god.

+Ah-ha, I found SizedBox!
+Still doesn't allow me to set relative to parent size, but it's at least something.
+Setting infinite size doesn't help, it just made everything dissappear.
+I also found TextArea, which can accept text size and other styling properties, with hyperlinks to CSS docs on what they mean.
+Welllll, CSS does have good text options I guess, so sure.
+Humble UI is better though (tonsky please notice me).

+I have no idea what UnconstrainedBox does, but it's not child size clamped by parent size, which I read to be `width = min(inherent-width, parent.width)`.
+By searching for "fill" I found FittedBox, but it doesn't do what I want: from the description it says that it scales content texture to fill the layout box, which is, who would want that at all?
+And when I tried it, my content just disappeared, so хз.
+With that, I've glanced through all built in widgets, and I haven't found how to make a widget with the same size as its parent.
+So this is the exact opposite of KAS, where I could create widgets only of equal size to parent.
+Ha-ha.

+Creating simple widgets: drawing primitives are there, input are not.
+Plus the sizes and layouting are crazy.

 # About accessiblity